pbc86/kevinworkman/_posts/2025-04-07-kevin-workman.md

 32:30 - create _config.yml file and move the property `permalink`
 33:10 - something broke
 35:10 - create `hike.html`
-36:58 - taking index of posts from Jekyll Docs `for post in site.posts` 42:25 - convert `beach.html` to `beach.md`
+36:58 - taking index of posts from Jekyll Docs `for post in site.posts`
+42:25 - convert `beach.html` to `beach.md`
 44:30 - add image to the front matter
 45:30 - update `index,.html` to display images
 46:30 - update `css` adding `thumpnail`
+54:18 - behind the scence